srvaroa/srvaroa.github.io/_posts/2020-01-02-talk-how-to-build-a-paas-for-1500-engineers.md

 layout: post
 title:  "Talk write-up: \"How to build a PaaS for 1500 engineers\""
 date:   2020-01-02 12:00:00 +0200
+highlight: true
+excerpt: "The technical and organisational decisions behind building a Kubernetes-based platform serving 1500 engineers across Adevinta's marketplace portfolio."
 categories: paas infrastructure platform kubernetes cloud
-highlight: true
 ---

 *This article is based on a presentation I gave as part of